janikmiet/clinicaltrials.gov/README.md

 ## Clinical trials in Finland

-Search clinical trials from [clinicaltrial.gov](https://clinicaltrials.gov/api/) and render results to webpage.
+Search clinical trials from [clinicaltrial.gov](https://clinicaltrials.gov/api/) and render results to a webpage.
 Detailed descriptions are available from all results.

 ### [Example site](https://research.janimiettinen.fi/material/clinicaltrials/)